 Who should pay it

-* Aruban students who can prove they are studying at a foreign educational institution and have been residents no longer than eight years before their arrival
+- Former Aruban residents who can demonstrate that they are pursuing education at a foreign educational institution and have been non-residents for no longer than eight years prior to their arrival.

 If I travel to Aruba more than once a year, will I be charged every time I visit?